whitneyburton/portfolios/20170113-krystin-villeneuve-m1.markdown

 ### Evaluator: Louisa

 ### Notes:
-very nicely done, NO GLOBAL VARIABLES!
-JS very concise, small focused functions. well done. main docking of points was from small details around syntax that will become non-issues with experience.
+Very nicely done, NO GLOBAL VARIABLES!
+JS very concise, small focused functions.
+Well done.
+Main docking of points was from small details around syntax that will become non-issues with experience.
 Nicely balanced JS and CSS writing between the pair.

 ### Functional Expectations